 The 2009 Amendments established Reemployment Trade Adjustment Assistance (RTAA) as a wage supplement option available to older workers under the TAA program.
 It replaced Alternative Trade Adjustment Assistance (ATAA) which provided wage supplements as an option for reemployed older workers as a demonstration project under the 2002 Act.
-[The state must automatically review denial determinations of individual eligibility for ATAA for petitions, numbered 80,000-80,999, where a worker group was certified for TAA, but denied group eligibility to apply for ATAA, since these workers will be eligible to apply for RTAA under the 2011 program.]
+[The ATAA program remains available to workers certified for ATAA under petitions filed prior to May 18, 2009, and after February 14, 2011.]

 All TAA certifications filed between May 18, 2009, and on or before February 14, 2011, include eligibility to apply for RTAA, as well as other TAA benefits.
 Workers opting to participate in the wage supplement program do not surrender their eligibility for TAA-approved training.
 RTAA may be paid to participants working part-time, if they are enrolled in approved training.
-The maximum benefit the worker may receive over two years is \$10,000.
+The maximum benefit the worker may receive over the course of the eligibility period is \$12,000.
 [Note: This is a maximum and may be reduced if the worker has received TRA.]
-An individual receiving RTAA may also receive TAA training (including OJT), employment and case management services, and job search and relocation allowances under certain conditions.
+An individual receiving RTAA may also receive TAA training, employment and case management services, HCTC, and job search and relocation allowances under certain conditions.
 However, once a worker elects RTAA, the worker cannot return to TRA.